cbdq-io/a-fake-rotor-true/README.md

 [DLQ replay examples](./examples/README.md) for more details.

 [What's with the name](docs/that-aint-an-anagram-dude.png) a-fake-rotor-true?
-The official __now__ is that it's just a random name :blush:
+The official explanation __now__ is that it's just a random name :blush:

 ## Configuration